algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Goals

 #### Goals
-- Allows the player to select the apparence of the caracter.
 - To implement music.
 - To give the possibility to change the difficulty or the game mode in the settings.
 - To create new maps.
+- create random patterns for the ghosts.
 - To make the game smooth and playable.
 - To make a compatible game with all the Operating Systems [^3].